GabrielSolana29/rs_fNIRS_PD/README.md

 Download the CSV "complete_dataset.csv" as described in the previous section and store it in the CSV folder.

 --Not recommended--
 To create a new dataset CSV file with the original data, download all the signals from (Guevara, E., Rivas-Ruvalvaba, F.F., Kolosova-Machuca, et al. 2023) in .tsv format and add them to the CSV folder.
-Finllay run the "create_dataset.py script".
+Finally, run the "create_dataset.py script".

-**Parameters
+*Parameters*
-The number of folds for the cross-validation of the classifiers and training algorithms can be modified by changing the variable *cv* in the main.py file.
+The number of folds for the cross-validation of the classifiers and training algorithms can be modified by changing the variable *cv* in the main.py in the main program.

-**Feature extraction**

-**Feature selection**

-**Training model**

-**Testing model**
+*Execution*

+The main script performs **Feature extraction**, **Feature selection**,**Training of model**, and **Tests the models**.
+A performance report will be generated after running the script with the performance metrics from the algorithms by using different feature selection methods.